Camping At The Festival

 ATM – ATM/Cash-out facilities will be available on-site from Thursday 9 April 2020.

 WATER – Taps are located at most shower/toilet facilities and around the campsite.
 All tap water is drinkable except in the toilet/shower trucks.
-Please ensure that you conserve water (especially hot water) by limiting your shower time and checking that taps are not left running or dripping.
+Please ensure you conserve water (especially hot water) by limiting your shower time and checking that taps are not left running or dripping.

 Access to Camping Areas